 |Jane Fonda - Barbarella

 If you neuter your satiric watchdog, he may stop humping your leg and peeing in the corners, but he's also apt to hide when the burglars of phony morality and 'sacred' patriarchy show up, thus making his entire existence superfluous.
-And those burglars he lets in are actually squatters who once ensconced within your walls will linger until they've worn your masculinity down to a mawkish enfeebled little nub, until all you have left are James Bond marathons and then only when your wife is away at spin class.
+And those burglars he lets in are actually squatters who-- once ensconced within your walls--will linger until they've worn your masculinity down to a mawkish enfeebled little nub.
+All you will have left are James Bond marathons and then only when your wife is away at spin class.
 When you hear her car pulling into the garage you quick change the channel to PBS, and bury your nose innocently in The New Yorker.
 And then, only then, will said squatters leave you to your misery.

 You know what I'm trying to say: the institutional targets most deserving of take-down sit smugly behind walls of standards and practice policies, while once-proud writers are assigned stories of mundane consensual love affairs between rational adult celebrities who just happen to be married (albeit to other people).
 All bawdiness is now relegated to teenagers at band camp or softcore augmented SOV puerility on late night cable, and anyone who texts the wrong person at the wrong hour risks having their texts read aloud on CNN or sent around to all her friends by morning, by that afternoon they're out of a job, hounded from the human race.
 By dinner, forgotten.